cschech/CBSD/README.md

 4. Bruce Sterling already wrote a sci-fi book where a giant laser weapon runs OpenBSD, IIRC.

 [6] Is the random reordering really random?
+There's almost no entropy when the install media is running on a system initially, and it doesn't proactively collect entropy from the user.

 https://www.schneier.com/blog/archives/2007/11/the_strange_sto.html